tomasreichmann/multi-repo/README.md

 * absolute path to the repository e.g. "/Users/myuser/workspace/myrepository"
 * source branch that is sometimes used to branch from e.g. "master"

-TODO: Alternatively, you can add each repository from it's folder
+Alternatively, you can add each repository from it's folder

     multi-repo --add